 Reasons one and two in the HBR story are connected: Sales people lose sales when they are not trusted and respected and when they can’t communicate effectively with senior executives who have the final say.
 That is why top ad-sales people bring value to the ad-sales call.
 Good presentations start with observations about the prospect’s situation and needs, not about the media being sold.
 The relationship is built when a media-seller brings new information or new perspective about the prospect’s market, or about how the prospect’s customers make purchase decisions.

 Ambro.com has been teaching the 5 Secrets of the Masters of Media Selling for years now…we teach you and your team how to get more senior level appointments, and how to be more effective in those appointments.
-For a few sales people send them to my Masters of Media Selling public seminar in New York City November 15th.
-Or contact me for a custom seminar for your company.
+Contact me for a custom seminar for your company.